pikvm/pikvm/docs/pass.md

 In this case, PiKVM directs the video stream to the Web UI or VNC.

-!!! tip "Beta version"

-    This feature is in beta, so it requires manual activation.

 !!! info

     * The passthrough feature supports a screen resolution **up to 1920x1200** pixels.